 Here are 5 Considerations for Your PR Launch:

 1. Define Your Objectives

 The launch that sizzles catches the right attention, especially journalists’ attention.
-But prior to getting the limelight, it is critical you define your goals – do you want to elevate the profile of your new CEO or highlight the company’s new innovative new product?
-Do you want to showcase your industry or technological leadership?
-Your objectives will determine and shape the strategy and tactics used in your launch, whether it is special events, press conferences, tradeshows, or media/analyst tours.
+But prior to getting the limelight, you must define your goals – do you want to showcase your industry leadership?
+Or highlight the company’s new product?
+Drive sales?
+Your objectives will determine and shape the strategy and tactics used in your launch, whether it is via media/analyst briefings, special events, press conferences, tradeshows or more.

 2. Define Your News

 What is the “so what?” factor?
 Is your launch impactful and timely?
-Is it compelling enough on its own or should you wait for customer and third party validation?
-Know the larger picture – are there happenings in the larger world your news can leverage?
+Is it compelling enough on its own, or should you wait for customer and third-party validation?
+Know the larger picture – are there happenings in the world you can leverage?
 Is what you’re doing pushing the industry forward?
-Plan your next news entree – will there be a partnership or new big name customer that may sign with your company soon?
+Plan your next news entree – will there be a partnership or new big-name customer that may sign with your company soon?
 Sometimes it’s helpful to meet with analysts before any media outreach to get feedback and information about your company and its industry.

 3. Define Your Audience

 You can't reach out to every journalist.
 Though we all want TechCrunch and Wall Street Journal, don't forget other audiences.
 Where does your story make the most sense?
-If your company is launching a new drone, you can’t ignore the agriculture, photography and government publications.
+If your company is launching a new breakthrough software for your industry, you can’t ignore the business and technology media outlets.
 There are different ways of engaging journalists to pay attention to you, like offering pre-briefings before you launch or exclusives to a few of your top-tier media contacts.